-Image: Mott MacDonald | Model climate compatible village Mianwali, Pakistan of reducing greenhouse gas emissions, building resilience and promoting development.
+Image: Mott MacDonald | Model climate compatible village, Mianwali, Pakistan

 Mitigation actions have consequences that must be carefully managed

 Climate-resilient pathways are strategies, choices and actions that reduce climate change and its impacts.
 These pathways involve ensuring that effective risk management and adaptation can be implemented and sustained (high confidence, high agreement, medium evidence).
 Adaptation and mitigation responses have the potential to both contribute to and impede sustainable development, and sustainable development strategies and choices have the potential to both contribute to and impede climate change responses.
 Both kinds of responses need to work together to minimise risks of disruptions from climate change.
 There may well be trade-offs between adaptation and mitigation, and between economic and environmental goals.
 In some cases, adaptation measures may increase greenhouse gas emissions, through more air conditioning based on fossil energy because of higher temperatures for example.
 Likewise, some mitigation measures may impede adaptation.
 For example, measures to cut emissions may reduce energy availability in countries with growing populations.
 In many cases, there are very close links between strategies for dealing with climate change and strategies for sustainable development.